Dee Roscioli: Early life and education

-Roscioli was born in Easton, Pennsylvania.
+Roscioli was born on July 20, 1977, in Easton, Pennsylvania.
 In 1995, she graduated from Wilson Area High School in Easton.
-At Wilson High School, she competed in track and field hockey and was involved in chorus, SADD, student council and yearbook.
+At Wilson High School, she competed in track and field, hockey, and was involved in chorus, SADD, student council, and yearbook.
 She was a peer helper, new student guide, a member of homecoming court, and qualified for district chorus.
 For all four years of high school, she participated in drama, and her yearbook states her plans were to attend a four-year college and major in theater.

-She graduated from DeSales University in Center Valley, Pennsylvania in 1999.
+She attended DeSales University in Center Valley, Pennsylvania, where she graduated in 1999.
 While at DeSales, she performed in Act One's production of The Music Man as Marian Paroo and as the beggar woman in Sweeney Todd: The Demon Barber of Fleet Street.

 Career

 From 2000 to 2001, Roscioli originated a lead role in a national touring production of Pokémon Live! as Delia Ketchum and also contributed to the soundtrack in songs such as "I've Got a Secret" and "Everything Changes".

 Roscioli was cast in the principal role of "Grizabella" in a national tour of Andrew Lloyd Webber's musical Cats from 2002 to 2003 and received critical acclaim for her performance.

 In 2003, she participated in the off-Broadway US debut of George Gershwin's Primrose which was presented in a concert format.

 In 2005, she played "Audrey" in Little Shop of Horrors at Northern Stage.
 She also participated in the workshop sessions of Behind the Limelight and Dangerous Beauty in New York City.

 After leaving Wicked, Roscioli worked on a new musical called Liberty: A Monumental New Musical.
 In this show, she played the lead, "Liberty".

 In late June 2010, Roscioli performed in a sold-out cabaret show Decidedly Dee at the jazz club Birdland.
 She also performed in the musical Therapy Rocks at Urban Stages in New York in September and October 2010.

 Roscioli took part in the reading of the new musical, Welcome to My Life on April 11, 2011.

 Roscioli took part in Interart Theatre and Royal Family Production's performance of Gary Duggan's Dedalus Lounge, which began, January 8, 2012, at the Interart Theatre Annex in Manhattan, playing the part of Delphine.

 Roscioli performed at the 2012 Pennsylvania Shakespeare Festival at DeSales University.
 She played the part of Mrs. Lovett in the award-winning musical Sweeney Todd: The Demon Barber of Fleet Street from June 13 to July 1, 2012.